Toloka/docs/en/template-builder/templates/sbs-audio.md

 ## Add a layout {#add-color}

-To enhance user experience, you can also highlight different types of data with colors using [view.alert](../reference/view.alert.md).
+To enhance annotator experience, you can also highlight different types of data with colors using [view.alert](../reference/view.alert.md).
 In this example, the source text is highlighted with a blue border, and the buttons are highlighted with a yellow one.

   [![](../_images/buttons/view-example.svg)](https://clck.ru/TquFn)